 Again, this is a stereotype, not a fact.
 Girls don't have to twirl their hair if they don't want to.

 Regardless of what you look like, it's important to stay warm and dry during harsh winter storms or cold blasts.
 Wear gloves and mufflers in winter to shield yourself from the icy cold breeze!
 Accessories like gloves, mufflers, hats, umbrellas, and more can both protect you from the elements while also keeping you chic and stylish.

-If, in your quest to appear like a girly girl, you have already put a lot of effort into your appearance, it would be a shame if the rain ruined all of your hard work.
+If in your quest to appear like a girly girl you have already put a lot of effort into your appearance, it would be a shame if the rain ruined all of your hard work.
 However, if it doesn't bother you, skip the umbrella and let the wind blow in your hair!

 In movies, men are often portrayed giving their lady love their jackets when it is cold or sharing umbrellas when it is raining.
 However, this doesn't always happen in real life, so it's important to be prepared.
 If you find yourself caught in the middle of a rainstorm, pull out your umbrella or button up your raincoat.
-Otherwise, feel free to run for cover!
+Otherwise, run for cover!

 13. Steer Away From Dirt and Filth

 Do you scream "Eww!" when you see something gross?
 Does a disgusted expression cross your face when you walk into a messy house?
 Do you hate people who score low on hygiene and cleanliness?

 If you have been nodding, you already have one of these stereotypically feminine traits.
 Women are often portrayed as disgusted by the sight of anything dirty, unhygienic or filthy.
 This isn't always true, though.
 Some of us love to run in the mud or take pleasure in living in a filthy apartment.
 Just make sure you stick to what you're comfortable with.